 Patients see their tobacco cessation provider for medication refills and counseling on a bi–weekly basis until program completion.

-Call the Army Wellness Center at 288-8488 to enroll in our next orientation class, or to inquire about alternative program options.
+Call Health Promotion & Wellness at 288-8488 to enroll in our next orientation class, or to inquire about alternative program options.

 Eligibility: Available to active duty soldiers, their family members, and retirees.
 Teenage dependents are eligible when accompanied by parent(s).